MEXonline.com the oldest and most trusted online guide to Mexico

 Upon your departure from Mexico back to the U.S., and if the vehicle is not going to be driven back into Mexico, the permit for temporary importation must be cancelled at Customs.
 The original bond posted for the return guarantee will be returned to you at this time.
 That's all there is to it.
 Follow these simple steps and you shouldn't have any problems.

-However, please remember, if your car is found in Mexico beyond the authorized time, or without the appropiate documents, it will be immediately confiscated.
+However, please remember, if your car is found in Mexico beyond the authorized time, or without the appropriate documents, it will be immediately confiscated.
 You will also forfit the posted bond.

 Answers To Commonly Asked Questions